Kamil Witkowski

-Kamil Witkowski (born 9 December 1984) is a Polish football manager and former player who played as a forward.
-He was most recently in charge of IV liga Lublin club Lewart Lubartów.
+Kamil Witkowski (born 9 December 1984) is a Polish professional football manager and former player who played as a forward.
+He was most recently in charge of IV liga Lublin club Motor Lublin II.

 Witkowski played high school soccer in the United States for Bishop Kearney High School in Rochester, New York, USA.
 He scored 110 goals in four years at Kearney, which puts him at number seven on the all-time scoring list in Section V.